cbrown5/cbrown5.github.io/_posts/2018-10-16-understanding-the-glm-link.md

 The beauty of the link: combining linear models with bespoke distributions
 --------------------------------------------------------------------------

-In the real world, you will have the the sample points, but not the 'true' mean.
+In the real world, you will have the sample points, but not the 'true' mean.
 In the example above we just made up the true mean ourselves.
 In the real world Nature provides the 'truth' about how pollution impacts fish abundance and the best we can do is take as many